PhilLockett/Balancer/README.md

 ### Number of sides
 If a specific number of sides is required use `-b` or `--boxes` followed by the number required.

 This option and the `-d` option are mutually exclusive.

 ### Re-ordering tracks
-If maintaining the original track order is not necessary use `-s` or `--shuffle`.
+If maintaining the original track order is not necessary, use `-s` or `--shuffle` optionn.
 This allows the software to shuffle the order of the tracks to achieve the best balance of time possible.
 This uses a very different algorithm and can take considerably longer, so setting `--timeout` may be necessary to get the best results.

 ### Disabling the time formatting
-If displaying lengths in seconds instead of hh:mm:ss is required use `-p` or `--plain`.
+To display lengths in seconds, instead of hh:mm:ss is required, use `-p` or `--plain`.
 This may be easier to process or is useful if items other than tracks are to be balanced.

 ### Comma separated values output
 If output as comma separated values is required use `-c` or `--csv`.
 This is useful when output is to be processed by another application.
-Three columns are gennerated.
+Three columns are generated.
 The first column represents the type and is either the word "Side" or "Track".

 If the type is Side, the second column is the length of the side and the third column is a label indicating the side number and the track count.

 If the type is Track, the second column is the length of the track and the third column is a label indicating the track title.

-By default the values are separated by a comma, but this can be changed using the `-a` or `--delimiter` followed by the character to use (which should be singularly quoted).
+By default the values are separated by a comma, but this can be changed using the `-a` or `--delimiter` option followed by the character to use (which should be singularly quoted).

 ### Example track list
-The following track list example shows various ways of representing the length of a track, however it is not required to mix formats, but it is recommended to use the same length format throughout.
-This example shows the different formats that an be used.
+The following track list example shows various ways of representing the length of a track, however it is not required to mix formats, rather it is recommended to use the same length format throughout.
+This example shows the different formats that can be used.

     00:02:00	Sgt.
 Pepper's Lonely Hearts Club Band 00:02:42	With a Little Help from My Friends